Aetna modified CPB 0603 covering total-body CT screening, effective December 4, 2025. Here's what billing teams need to do.

 Indication Status Relevant Codes Notes

-Full-body ultrafast CT screening (electron-beam CT) Not Covered — Experimental/Investigational/Unproven S8092 Applies regardless of clinical indication or documentation
+Full-body ultrafast (electron-beam) CT screening Not Covered — Experimental, Investigational, or Unproven S8092 Applies regardless of patient risk profile or ordering rationale

 This policy is now in effect (since 2025-12-04).
 Verify your claims match the updated criteria above.